-The Study Area roughly follows the developed areas within the urban area as defined by Schedule A of the Township's Official Plan and Schedule A of the Township's Zoning By-Law, as outlined in red on the map opposite.
+The Study Area roughly follows the developed areas within the Urban Settlement Area as defined by Schedule A of the Township's Official Plan and Schedule A of the Township's Zoning By-Law.
+The Study Area is outlined in red on the facing page.